hamzafareed01/hamzafareed01/README.md

 # Hello, I'm Hamza! 👋 (Senior-Year Software Engineering Student)

 Welcome to my GitHub!
 I'm a senior-year Software Engineering student passionate about building robust software solutions and exploring new technologies.
 I have a diverse skill set, including cloud technologies, business analysis, and web development, which I integrate to create scalable and impactful projects.
-As a Microsoft Learn Student Ambassador, I thrive on learning new technologies and building impactful projects.
-Here, you'll find my journey, projects, and contributions to the tech community.

 Here, you’ll find my journey as I grow in the field of software engineering and explore exciting technologies.